 RESULTS

-We found an extensive literature addressing thyroid function and various clinical features (Figure 1(?
-Diag of literature search)).
-We found that though there was general consistency of the data, the findings were not unanimous.
+We found an extensive literature addressing thyroid function and various clinical features (Figure 1We found that though there was general consistency of the data, the findings were not unanimous.
 In general, consistent with prior work [5], atrial fibrillation (AF)[19-24], osteoporosis [25-29], and cancer [30-32] correlated with higher thyroid function defined using TSH and/or thyroid hormone levels, across and beyond the normal range, and steatohepatitis [33-35] and the features of the metabolic syndrome [36-49] correlated with lower thyroid function .
 One study [47] suggested the metabolic syndrome is associated with higher thyroid function.
 Both high and low thyroid function, as compared with mid-range thyroid function, were associated with clinical and pathological features of cognitive decline [50-55], frailty[56-59], total /cardiovascular mortality[58-67] and heart disease (apart from atrial fibrillation)[50, 63-65, 68, 69].

 There were many series finding the above correlations in the context of subclinical thyroid dysfunction.
-Many of these studies [19, 24, 39, 40, 50, 63, 64, 67-69] however did not address the relative associations with TSH and FT4/T3 levels.
+Many of these studies [19, 24, 39, 40, 50, 63, 64, 67-69] however did not address the relative correlations with TSH and FT4/T3 levels.
 We also found evidence citing associations with subclinical thyroid dysfunction but not with TSH [50].
 We found one study that looked at FT4 alone [39], this study finding a correlation, and another study [48] finding correlations in opposite directions for FT4 and FT3, with TSH not being examined.

 We found that in general correlations with FT4 and TSH were congruent, i.e. if a parameter correlated with a high FT4 it would tend to correlate with a low TSH and vice versa.
 Correlations with T3 were less congruent in terms of correlations with TSH and FT4 when considering metabolic syndrome, frailty and mortality.